open-contracts/protocol/PROTOCOL.md

 Yes, in a key way it's not, because we trust AWS's most secure instance type.
 But we're convinced that it is currently the right trade-off for most smart contracts who want to obtain proofs about internet data.

-To make that case, let's imagine the best-case scenario that achieves what our protocol does: allow you to prove to a smart contract, for example that you made a certain online payment to another user of "FiatPay.com" (think Venmo, PayPal, Cash App or Zelle...).
+To make that case, let's imagine the best-case scenario that achieves what our protocol does: allow you to prove to a smart contract, for example that you made a certain online payment to another user of "FiatPay.com" (think Venmo, PayPal, Cash App, Zelle...).
 In the best case scenario, the smart contract could directly visit https://fiatpay.com on your browser, log in with your credentials (without making them public), look up the transaction, and if the right transaction happened: transfer tokens to you.

 If you want this, you are willing to accept a couple points of centralization already:
   1. you trusting FiatPay, especially that their servers aren't manipulated to falsely display a transaction that never happened - neither by a hacker nor by a rouge employee.